alexiusacademia/Masteral-Advanced-Design-of-Metal-Structures/Problem Sets/1/ProblemSet1.md

    $\phi_t T_n = 370.91 kips$

-   <div style="text-align: center; width: 100%; border: 2px solid black; padding: 15px; font-weight: bolder; font-size: 1.2em;">Since the block shear capacity is less than the tensile rupture capacity, there will be no path of failure for tensile rupture as the block shear will fail first.</div>
+   <div style="text-align: center; width: 100%; border: 2px solid black; padding: 15px; font-weight: bolder; font-size: 1.2em;">Since the block shear capacity is less than the tensile rupture capacity, there will be no path of failure for tensile rupture as the block shear will fail first.
+Rather, the path will be that of block shear failure.</div>

 # Problem # 2

 ### I. Problem

 Select a double angle tension member to carry (40 kips DL) and (20 kips LL), member is (15ft) long and will be connected to any one leg by single line of $\dfrac{7}{8}$" diameter bolts.
 Use A-36 steel.
 Assume 3 bolts per line.

+### II.
+Solution

+1. Factored load
+   $$
+   T = 1.2(40) + 1.6(20)
+   $$

+   $$
+   T = 80.00 kips
+   $$

+2. Section selection

+3. Checking for slenderness ration $\dfrac{L}{r} \leq 300$

+4. xdfgdfg

+References:

+American Institute of Steel Construction, Specification for Structural Steel Buildings, 2016